17 Steps to Buying a House: Everything Buyers Need to Do

 Step 6: Find an agent

-Step 7: Research first-time buyer programs
+Step 7: Learn about first-time buyer programs

 Your city or state may offer first-time homebuyer programs or grants to help cover the cost of your down payment or closing costs.
 These programs range from buyer education classes targeted toward moderate-income residents to housing aid for educators and first responders.
 It’s worth it to explore all options available to you as a first-time buyer.